7RingsOfSaturn/Prntscr-Image-Scraper/README.md

 # Prntscr-Image-Scraper
-Scrapes random images with a 6bit id length.
+Scrapes random images with a 6 character id length.